Tour to Ireland

 Today we leave the United States and head across the broad Atlantic to Ireland.
 So say good-bye to Uncle Sam and hello to Mother Ireland

 This morning we arrive in Shannon, County Clare on the beautiful west coast of Ireland.
 Pick up your bags, proceed through passport control and meet your genial host in the arrivals area where you’ll receive a nice warm cup of Irish tea and a heavily buttered scone!
-We’ll board the coach and go west to see some of Ireland’s more iconic sites.
-We head through the Burren [from the Irish word “Boireann’ meaning rocky place], an unpolluted and unspoiled expanse of limestone rock that covers over 100 square miles.
+We’ll board the coach and then off to Galway - the “City of the Tribes” and gateway to the west - via the Burren.
+The Burren [from the Irish word “Boireann’ meaning rocky place], is an unpolluted and unspoiled expanse of limestone rock that covers over 100 square miles.
 The barren appearance belies the richness of life here.
 The Burren is home to a diverse ecosystem of Arctic, Mediterranean and Alpine plants that extends into the Atlantic to form the Aran Islands.
 Our first stop will be at the Cliffs of Moher to take in the majestic beauty of the cliffs and look out upon the Aran Islands.
-We will then head south along the west coast of Clare on our way to Dingle.
-We will stop in Kilrush, take the ferry across the Shannon, and on to the Dingle peninsula.
-We will make one stop (weather permitting) at Inch beach where Ryan’s Daughter, David Lean’s famous film starring Gregory Peck, was filmed.
-We stay that night in Ballyferriter in the Irish speaking area of west Kerry.
+We will have lunch here before heading north to see Poulnabrone Dolmen, one of the most iconic and frequently photographed sites in Ireland.
+Meandering along we will eventually arrive in Loughrea, a historic and rural town, known for its hospitality and love of hurling!
+It’s here where we will spend the first night and experience the hospitality of the people.

 Dinner and Overnight: Ballyferriter

 Today will be spent savoring the delights of the Dingle Peninsula, a place celebrated in story, song and poetry for centuries.
 Our morning will begin with a trip to Slea Head and its panoramic views of Dingle Bay, South Kerry, the Skellig Rocks, and the Blasket Islands.
-Our first main stop will be the Blasket Heritage Centre in Dunquin, followed by a visit to the museum in Ballyferriter.
-It is here that we will have lunch before stopping at Gallarus and the ancient monastic site of Kilmalkedar.
-We return early to Dingle, leaving time to walk the town, visit the shops, restaurants and bars of this popular destination.
-Dinner tonight is on your own, but fish is highly recommended.
-The best ‘chipper’ in town is the Reel Inn, run by a pair of characters who would give you the shirts off their backs!
+Our first main sto p will be the Blasket Heritage Centre in Dunquin, followed by a visit to Gallarus and the ancient monastic site of Kilmalkedar.
+We return early to Dingle, leaving time to wa lk the town, visit the shops, restaurants and bars of this popular destination.
+But June 23rd is midsummer’s night, Oíche Shan Sheáin, and we don’t want to miss the evening’s festivities.
+It could be a long night!

 Dinner and Overnight: Cork